Meghna-00741/Ambitionboxscraper/README.md

 # Ambitionboxscraper
 This bot helps scrape company reviews from up to 60 pages on Ambition Box

-# UPS Employee Reviews Scraper
+# Employee Reviews Scraper

-This project is a web scraper designed to collect employee reviews from AmbitionBox for UPS Logistics.
+This project is a web scraper designed to collect employee reviews from AmbitionBox for any company.
 It utilizes SeleniumBase for automated browsing and bypassing security measures.

 ## Features